Long Meadow Farm

 In 2005, the couple adopted their son, Gilbert, and three years later had twins, Nina and Avelyn.
-By 2010, the family relocated to Fort Morgan, Colorado, where they could focus on building Feldpausch Holsteins, their own heifer-raising business.
+By 2010, the family relocated to Colorado, where they could focus on building Feldpausch Holsteins, their own heifer-raising business.
 Soon, Chuck was traveling between Colorado and Michigan to develop the business.
 The birth of their fifth child, daughter Elthea, in 2011, cemented their decision to make Colorado home.

 Today, Feldpausch Holsteins operates as a feed yard for heifers coming from the family’s dairy in Michigan and also serves as a custom feeding operation for several other dairies, including two farms in Colorado.

 “My grandparents, my parents and my brother and sisters and their families worked so hard to create this legacy,” said Chuck.
 “I am blessed to have had the experience of being part of that, but to have the chance to build on that foundation in a new place, in Colorado, is an awesome opportunity.”

 In July 2012, they sold their share in the Michigan dairy farm (which today is still operated by Chuck’s family) and purchased Long Meadow Farm in Colorado, making Colorado their full-time home.

 The Feldpausch children also play an active role on the dairy.